 We all want to create a better life for ourselves.
 Self-improvement is part of the human condition after all.
-But it’s not always clear cut as to how we should go about creating new goals to smash.
+But it’s not always clear cut as to how we should go about creating smart goals to smash.
 That’s where I come in!
-Check out my handy guide to creating your goals here!
+Check out my handy guide to creating your smart goals here!

 It’s not uncommon for people to think “Is this what I want to do with my life?
 Is this where I want to be?”
 It could be born out of frustration, circumstances or the prospect of a new year and a fresh start.